Tourism in the Turks and Caicos Islands: Major historical sites

-Ecotourism
+Eco-Tourism

 The Caicos Banks, which lie south of the chain of Caicos Islands, is a unique destination for many types of watersports, such as kiteboarding and Standup paddleboarding.
 A number of wetlands throughout the islands are protected under the Ramsar Convention.
 Providenciales is home to several national parks, including the Northwest Point National Park and the Pigeon Pond and Frenchman’s Creek Nature Reserve, which is home to the endangered West Indian whistling duck.

-Tourism promotion
+Promotion of Tourism

 Tourism promotion is handled through government grants to private businesses, direct marketing by large chain resorts, and organizations such as Visit Turks and Caicos Islands. interCaribbean Airways (formerly Air Turks and Caicos) is an important source of regional visitor traffic as there is a lack of regional airlift into the country.
 Expansion of the Providenciales International Airport was completed in 2015 in efforts to encourage more trans-Atlantic flights to the country.